Have you heard about Semrush Organic Research Tool?

 The first one is the overview section.
-The purpose of this section is to give an outlook on all the data available about the domain you are analyzing in the subsequent sections.
-Let me explain in detail, each and every type of data available here.
+The purpose of this section is to give an outlook on all the data available about the domain you are analyzing in the subsequent areas.
+Let me explain in detail each and every type of data available here.

-The Estimated Traffic graph will show you how the website’s traffic has grown over a period of time.
+The Estimated Traffic graph will show you how the website’s traffic has grown over some time.
 In this example, traffic has grown steadily.

-The keywords graph plots the time frame vs the number of organic keywords for which the website has been ranked for.
+The keywords graph plots the time frame versus the number of organic keywords for which the website has been ranked.
 If you place your mouse cursor over any of the bars, then it will show you the number of organic keywords at the top 3, 4-10, 11-20, 21-50, and 51-100 positions in the search results.

 You can even alter the graph by checking and unchecking the keyword positions.

 For example, if you have checked only the top 3 and left the remaining unchecked, you can identify the growth/drop pattern of keywords ranked in the top 3 positions.

 In this way, you can also keep track of the website is losing its top positions or not.